 - 1. For twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking.
-During this inspection the student may take a picture of his/her assessed work provided that the underlying questions are not listed / in the picture. - 2.
+During this inspection the student may take a picture of his/her assessed work provided that the underlying questions are not listed / in the picture.
+The student is allowed to take pictures of the underlying questions if it was allowed to take the questions home after the exam. - 2.
 The Examiner can determine that the inspection or post-examination discussion referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
 The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (CANVAS). - 3.
 If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of his/her own, an alternative option will be offered. - 4.
 If a student intends to appeal against the way in which his/her mark was assessed, he/she can be issued with a copy of the marked work at his/her request.